Fuel Qualification

 CAAFI’s members are engaged in two ways to assist potential producers with understanding and navigating their way through eventual industry fuel qualification.

-The CAAFI Certification and Qualification (CQ) Team helps to facilitate promising alternative jet fuels through the industry evaluation process towards the goal of specification issuance by ASTM International and other recognized certifying bodies.
-CAAFI’s CQ Team facilitates the creation of task forces to: collect appropriate data, write research reports, and obtain reviews from original equipment manufacturers (OEMs) throughout the ASTM process.
-A variety of CAAFI stakeholders, including government agencies, fuel producers, aircraft and engine manufacturers, and airlines participate on the CQ Team.
+1) The CAAFI Certification and Qualification (CQ) Team helps to facilitate promising alternative jet fuels through the industry evaluation process towards the goal of specification issuance by ASTM International and other recognized certifying bodies.
+CAAFI’s CQ Team provides guidance regarding the ASTM qualification process that involves collecting data, writing reports, and various reviews.

-The CAAFI Research and Development (R&D) Team can assist early-stage technology developers or potential producers, prior to CQ and ASTM engagement:
+2) The CAAFI Research and Development (R&D) Team can assist early-stage technology developers or potential producers prior to CQ and ASTM engagement by:

 Current Status